Bureau of Land Management, Interior.

 After the initial allocation, refiner B has received all requested.
 However, 265 MMcf is deemed excess of the total in the first iteration of the Allocated Sale and reallocated to the two remaining refiners based on the refining capacity between them.
 With the reallocation, refiner A gets all requested, but refiner C is still short by 73 MMcf.
 Additionally, 3 MMcf remains unallocated and without any other refiners is awarded to refiner C, who now has a remaining request of 70 MMcf that is posted into the non-allocated sale.

 That portion of the annual sale Volume of conservation helium that will be offered to all qualified bidders.

 3.02 What Is the Minimum Volume I Can Request?
 The Minimum Request Is 5 MMcf.

 3.03 What Volume of Conservation Helium Is Available for the Non-Allocated Sale?

-The total volume of Conservation Helium available for this portion of the Sale is 210 MMcf plus any additional helium that is not sold as part of the Allocated Sale.
+The total volume of conservation helium available for this portion of the sale is 210 MMcf plus any additional helium that is not sold as part of the allocated sale.
+Start Printed Page 68155

 3.04 How Is the Ratio of Allocated to Non-Allocated Sale Volumes Determined?